-Arundhati Roy Receives the 2022 St. Louis Literary Award
+Neil Gaiman Receives the 2023 St. Louis Literary Award

 St. Louis Literary Award

-The St. Louis Literary Award is presented annually by the Saint Louis University Library Associates and has become one of the top literary prizes in the country.
+The St. Louis Literary Award is presented annually by the Saint Louis University Libraries and has become one of the top literary prizes in the country.
 The award honors a writer who deepens our insight into the human condition and expands the scope of our compassion.
-Some of the most important writers of the 20th and 21st centuries have come to Saint Louis University to accept the honor, including Margaret Atwood, Salmon Rushdie, Eudora Welty, John Updike, Saul Bellow, August Wilson, Stephen Sondheim and Tom Wolfe.
+Some of the most important writers of the 20th and 21st centuries have come to Saint Louis University to accept the honor, including Margaret Atwood, Salmon Rushdie, Eudora Welty, John Updike, Saul Bellow, August Wilson, Stephen Sondheim, Zadie Smith and Tom Wolfe.